sammy007/open-ethereum-pool/README.md

 * Don't run payouts and unlocker modules as part of mining node.
 Create separate configs for both, launch independently and make sure you have a single instance of each module running.
 * If `poolFeeAddress` is not specified all pool profit will remain on coinbase address.
 If it specified, make sure to periodically send some dust back required for payments.

-### Alternative Ethereum Implementations
+### Alternative Expanse Implementations

 This pool is tested to work with [Ethcore's Parity](https://github.com/ethcore/parity).
 Mining and block unlocking works, but I am not sure about payouts and suggest to run *official* geth node for payments.

 ### Credits

-Made by sammy007.
+Made by expanse-org.
 Licensed under GPLv3.

 #### Contributors